Migrate consumer G Suite mailboxes to Microsoft 365 or Office 365

 The place to change the TTL setting is on your email system's mail exchanger record, also called an MX record.
 This lives in your public facing DNS.
 If you have more than one MX record, you need to change the value on each record to 3,600 seconds or less.

 Don't worry if you skip this task.
-It might take longer for email to start showing up in your new Office 365 mailboxes, but it will get there.
+It might take longer for email to start showing up in your new Microsoft 365 or Office 365 mailboxes, but it will get there.

-If you need some help configuring your DNS settings, see Create DNS records for Office 365 when you manage your DNS records.
+If you need some help configuring your DNS settings, see Add DNS records to connect your domain.

-Step 6: Update your DNS records to route Gmail directly to Office 365
+Step 6: Update your DNS records to route Gmail directly to Microsoft 365 or Office 365

 Email systems use a DNS record called an MX record to figure out where to deliver email.
 During the email migration process, your MX record was pointing to your Gmail system.
-Now that you've completed your email migration to Office 365, it's time to point your MX record to Office 365.
-After you change your MX record following these steps, email sent to users at your custom domain is delivered to Office 365 mailboxes
+Now that you've completed your email migration to Microsoft 365 or Office 365, it's time to point your MX record to Microsoft 365 or Office 365.
+After you change your MX record following these steps, email sent to users at your custom domain is delivered to Microsoft 365 or Office 365 mailboxes

-For many DNS providers, there are specific instructions to change your MX record, see Create DNS records for Office 365 when you manage your DNS records for instructions.
+For many DNS providers, there are specific instructions to change your MX record, see Add DNS records to connect your domain for instructions.
 If your DNS provider isn't included, or if you want to get a sense of the general directions, general MX record instructions are provided as well.
-See Create DNS records at any DNS hosting provider for Office 365 for instructions.
+See Add DNS records to connect your domain for instructions.

 Choose Setup > Domains.